Skip to main content

 The 10,000+ senior centers in communities and neighborhoods across the country provide access to information, opportunities, and support to improve the lives of people in their communities as they age.
 Senior centers have evolved since their beginning in the 1940s, through their inclusion in the Older Americans Act in 1973, and up to today.

 To enhance the theme, you can organize various activities and events that align with the idea of creating and strengthening connections.
 Consider workshops, classes, and outings that allow older adults to explore different wellness activities, social engagement, creativity, and cultural experiences.
+Here are a few examples from the Administration for Community Living.

-Remember to tailor the theme and activities to the specific interests and needs of the seniors at your center.
+Remember to tailor the theme and activities to the specific interests and needs of the people at your center.
 By incorporating their input and creating a vibrant and engaging program, you can make Senior Center Month a memorable and enriching experience for everyone involved.

 As you plan, consider the following areas for making connections!